-A vessel sink can be installed on the countertop (above counter mount) or sunk into the counter at varying heights (drop-in mount).
-Semi-recessed vessels are a hybrid of drop-in and vessel and are designed to sit so that the bottom of the bowl is below counter height, while the rim is several inches above the counter top.
+A vessel style sink can be installed sitting on the countertop (above counter mounting) or sunk into the counter at varying heights (drop-in mount).

-For an above counter installation, you will need to cut a hole in the counter large enough to accommodate the entire drain assembly as shown in Figure 1, but small enough that it is hidden by the base of the sink.
-If the bottom of your vessel is flat, the installation is straightforward.
-For this type of sink we recommend applying a bead of silicone under the vessel and around the edge to prevent water on the countertop from working its way underneath the sink.
+For above counter installation, you will need to cut a hole in the counter top large enough to accommodate the entire drain assembly, but small enough that it is hidden by the base of the sink.

+If the bottom of your vessel is flat, installation is straightforward.
+For this type of sink we recommend applying a bead of silicone under the vessel and around the edge to prevent water from working its way under the sink.

-If the sink has a rounded bottom, as with most glass vessels, you have two installation options.
-You can either use a vessel mounting ring as shown in Figure 1, or you will need to cut a custom fit mounting hole directly in the countertop as shown in Figure 2.
+If the sink has a rounded bottom, as with most glass vessels, you have two options.
+You can use a mounting ring (see Fig. 1), or you will need to cut a mounting hole directly in the countertop.

-Mounting rings are available at most home centers, or online, and come in several finishes to coordinate with your faucet and drain.
-A ring elevates and helps to stabilize the sink.
+Mounting rings are available at most home centers or online, and come in finishes to coordinate with your faucet and drain.
+A mounting ring elevates and helps stabilize the sink.

-To mount the vessel into the countertop in a semi-recessed installation, you will need to cut a beveled hole 3" to 4" in diameter in the countertop.
-If the vessel is larger the hole should be 5" to 6" for greater stability.
+If you want to mount the vessel directly into the counterop in a semi-recessed installation, you will need to cut a beveleled hole 3" to 4" in diameter in the countertop.
+(See Fig. 2) If the vessel is larger, the hole should be 5" to 6" for greater stability.
 To lower the level of the sink, simply enlarge the hole.

-Whichever mounting method you use, you must attachthe drain to the vessel before installing the sink in the counter surface.
-(See Figure 3)
+Whichever mounting method you use, you must attach the drain to the vessel before installing the sink into the counter surface.

 A SPECIAL CAUTION FOR GLASS VESSEL SINKS